affidaty-blockchain/trinci-smartcontracts/apps-rs/asset/README.md

 ### `mint`

 - Creates some asset units and transfer them to the specified account
 - Can be performed only by the asset `creator` or by an `authorized` account.
+- If the call is from a contract the `origin` signer must be the `creator` or an `authorized` account.

     ```json
     args: {